How is A summer camp a "liberation?"

 Two locations, 50 campers and 25 counselors

-We are holding two camps this year in Ibaraki and Fukuoka Prefecture in Japan.
+We are holding two camps this year in Ibaraki and Kanagawa Prefecture in Japan.
 We will invite 50 campers and 25 counselors from the pool of applicants.
 TOKIHA is planning to expand so that we can accommodate more people, more dialogues, more liberating moments!

 Program Length Expansion